SPC Steven Baskis

 On May 13, 2008, Army Specialist Steven Baskis, an Infantryman, was on a patrol as part of the personal security detachment for division leadership with Delta Company, Special Troops Battalion, 4th Infantry Division in Baghdad, Iraq, when an explosively formed penetrator (EFP) detonated next to his vehicle.
 The blast resulted in the complete loss of his vision, Traumatic Brain Injury (TBI) and nerve damage to his left arm.
 The explosion also killed his teammate and friend, Staff Sergeant Victor Cota, who was sitting next to him in the vehicle.

-Although Steven has conquered climbing some of the highest mountains in the country, living in a home without adaptations often poses even greater challenges.
-Since his injury, he has not been able to live alone and has moved several times with friends and family.
+Although Steven has conquered climbing some of the highest mountains in the country, living in a home without adaptations posed even greater challenges.
+Before receiving his HFOT home, he was not been able to live alone and had moved several times with friends and family.

-A home adapted to his needs will allow Steven to live independently.
-He will be able to answer the door safely by using an intercom system, and he will also have accessible appliances.
-The open floor plan and automatic doors will make it easier for him to navigate his way around the home.
+A home adapted to his needs enables Steven to live independently.
+He is able to answer the door safely by using an intercom system, and he also has accessible appliances.
+The open floor plan and automatic doors make it easier for him to navigate his way around the home.

-Steven has aspirations to serve the country again in the 2018 Paralympics in the biathlon.
-A specially adapted home will provide him a foundation and stability, allowing him to focus on his sports training.
+Steven has aspirations to serve the country again in the biathlon at the Paralympics in the future.
+A specially adapted custom home provides him a foundation and stability, enabling him to focus on his sports training.

 Originally from Illinois, Steven chose to build his home in Colorado to be close to the mountains, which he can climb more frequently.
 In January 2020, Steven climbed Aconcagua, the tallest mountain in the western and southern hemispheres.
 In the spring of 2020, Steven began a bachelor’s program through Berklee College of Music studying percussion and music production.
 He has set up a music studio in his HFOT home and also hosts his own podcast.